linode/docs/docs/websites/nginx/websites-with-nginx-on-fedora-14.md

 Nginx is a lightweight and high performance HTTP web server designed with the purpose of delivering large amounts of static content quickly and with efficient use of system resources.
 In contrast to the [Apache HTTP server](/docs/web-servers/apache/) that uses a threaded or process-oriented approach to handling requests, nginx uses an asynchronous event-driven model which can provide more predictable performance under load.

 It is assumed that you have followed our [getting started](/docs/getting-started/) guide.
-If you're new to Linux server administration, you may be interested in our [using Linux](/docs/using-linux/) document series, including the [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
+If you are new to Linux server administration, you may be interested in our [introduction to Linux concepts guide](/docs/tools-reference/introduction-to-linux-concepts/), [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
 You should be logged into your Linode as the "root" user before proceeding.

 Set the Hostname
 ----------------